jasiukiewicztymon/Raspberry-server-manager/README.md

-# Server menager
+# Server manager
 Available linux version:

 - Ubuntu 20.04 LTS (all)

 More version are planed in the future...

-## What is server menager
+## What is server manager

-Server menager is a shell tool which have cool tested installation for Ubuntu...
+Server manager is a shell tool which have cool tested installation for Ubuntu...

 You can Setup 6 services like: